camilasbraz/BirthdayParadox/README.md

 ### Implementation in R, Julia and Python
 This can be easily implement in many programming languages.
 To practice a bit, I implemented in R, Julia and python!
-The codes are avilable in this repository.
+The codes are avilable in this repository, each one of them solves the ptoblem in a differnt way.
+R and python calculates the probability and Julia simulates the situations to get the probabilities.